awsdocs/amazon-s3-userguide/doc_source/upload-objects.md

 For example, if you upload an object named `sample1.jpg` to a folder named `backup`, the key name is `backup/sample1.jpg`\.
 However, the object is displayed in the console as `sample1.jpg` in the `backup` folder\.
 For more information about key names, see [Working with object metadata](UsingMetadata.md)\.

 **Note**
-If you rename an object or change any of the properties in the S3 console, for example **Storage Class**, ** Encryption**, **Metadata**, a new object is created to replace the old one\.
+If you rename an object or change any of the properties in the Amazon S3 console, for example **Storage Class**, ** Encryption**, **Metadata**, a new object is created to replace the old one\.
 If S3 Versioning is enabled, a new version of the object is created, and the existing object becomes an older version\.
 The role that changes the property also becomes the owner of the new object or \(object version\)\.

 When you upload a folder, Amazon S3 uploads all of the files and subfolders from the specified folder to your bucket\.
 It then assigns an object key name that is a combination of the uploaded file name and the folder name\.
 For example, if you upload a folder named `/images` that contains two files, `sample1.jpg` and `sample2.jpg`, Amazon S3 uploads the files and then assigns the corresponding key names, `images/sample1.jpg` and `images/sample2.jpg`\.
 The key names include the folder name as a prefix\.
-The Amazon S3 console displays only the part of the key name that follows the last “/”\.
+The Amazon S3 console displays only the part of the key name that follows the last `/`\.
 For example, within an images folder the `images/sample1.jpg` and `images/sample2.jpg` objects are displayed as `sample1.jpg` and a `sample2.jpg`\.<a name="upload-files-folders"></a>

 **To upload folders and files to an S3 bucket**